 - OWLS: Wise Words on Privacy: Resources and activities to weave into curriculum programmes (Netsafe & Office of the Privacy Commissioner, 2015) – up to Year 9

-- So You Got Naked Online: Helpful advice for young people and families about sexting, with next steps (Netsafe & UK Safer Internet Centre, 2015) – intermediate and up
+- So You Got Naked Online: Helpful advice for young people and families about sexting, with next steps (Netsafe & UK Safer Internet Centre, 2015) – year seven and up

 - Picture This (Drama activity about sexting): A practical educational sexting resource that addresses and questions the sensitive issue of sending sexually explicit messages or photos electronically — with introductory video (UK Safer Internet Centre, 2013) – intermediate and up

-- Teaching digital kids: Advice from Facebook: Guidelines on safe use of the Facebook social network — includes downloadable guides.
+- Teaching digital kids: Advice from Facebook: Guidelines on the safe use of the Facebook social network — includes downloadable guides

 Netsafe recommends that ‘stand alone’ digital citizenship activities are integrated into local curriculum contexts and inquiry.